ssebs/ssebs-www/content/blog/vibe-coding-1.md

 - **AI should handle**: Boilerplate, syntax lookup, implementing well-defined patterns, refactoring with clear instructions
 - **I should handle**: Architecture decisions, debugging root causes, understanding *why* something works

-The moment you stop understanding your own code is the moment you become a liability.
-And no amount of "just ask Claude to fix it" will save you when you're on a deadline and the AI keeps hallucinating non-existent APIs.
+Once you stop understanding your own code, you're gonna have a bad time.
+No amount of "just ask Claude to fix it" will save you when you're on a deadline and the AI keeps hallucinating non-existent APIs.

 ### The bottom line